cnoe-io/reference-implementation-aws/README.md

 The rest of the installation process assumes the GitHub app credentials are available at `private/github-integration.yaml`

-If you don't want to delete the app, follow [these steps](https://docs.github.com/en/apps/maintaining-github-apps/deleting-a-github-app).
+If you want to delete the GitHUb application, follow [these steps](https://docs.github.com/en/apps/maintaining-github-apps/deleting-a-github-app).

 ## Creation Order

-If using keycloak SSO, it must be:
+If using keycloak SSO with fully automated DNS and certificate management, it must be:

 1. aws-load-balancer-controller
 2. ingress-nginx
 3. cert-manager
 4. external-dns
 5. The rest of stuff

+If using keycloak SSO but manage DNS records and certificates manually.

+1. aws-load-balancer-controller
+2. ingress-nginx
+3. The rest of stuff minus cert-manager and external-dns

+In this case, you can issue your own certs and provide them as TLS secrets as specified in the `spec.tls[0].secretName` field of Ingress objects.

 If no SSO, no particular installation order.
 Eventual consistency works.